p4dd9/ceobonk/README.md

 Give your Twitch experience a boost with this hammer-tastic extension!
 Click for a satisfying bonk animation and join in on the fun.

-This project was worked out together with content creator [ceomg](https://www.twitch.tv/ceomg).

 # Contributors

 Developer and extension publisher [p4dd9](https://twitter.com/p4dd9)
-Animal crossing addict and leader of the Bluebear cult [ceomg](https://www.twitch.tv/ceomg)
+Animal crossing addict, leader of the Bluebear cult and initiator [ceomg](https://www.twitch.tv/ceomg)
 Producer "DJ Loxias" aka [Surface Division](https://www.instagram.com/surfacedivision/)

 # Twitch Guidelines